mmbman/Katagiri/1984-05-22-Awakening-of-Faith-Talk-12.md

 **Same person:** Then where does it come from?

 **Katagiri Roshi:** That’s why, if we want to know what is the subject which *samsara* is produced, that is “what is the subject?”
-That subject is so-called *tathagatagarbha*.
+That subject is so-called *tathāgatagarbha*.

 **Same person:** *[Unintelligible.]*

-**Katagiri Roshi:** Not “comes from”. *[He laughs.]* But if you say so, yes, it comes from *tathagatagarbha*.
+**Katagiri Roshi:** Not “comes from”. *[He laughs.]* But if you say so, yes, it comes from *tathāgatagarbha*.

-I explained [why we] use *tathagatagarbha*.
+I explained [why we] use *tathāgatagarbha*.
 What is the Buddhist attitude?
 Do you understand this one?
 You always question, “somebody created this one,” or “this one comes from this somebody.”
 This is [very delusive], alright?
 This is very philosophical.
 If you research something, you never understand religious life – because that is your discriminating mind, [et cetera].
 No, you don’t understand.
 But you should pay careful attention to something *more than that*.
 What is it?
 What do you have to pay attention to?

 **Question:** The *samsara* and [...] are ignorance...

 **Katagiri Roshi:** No, that is another subject.
 I am talking about in order to understand the human world in the relation between the *samsara* and truth, what kind of attitude you should take toward human life.
 How should you investigate?
 I told you.

-**Same person:** ... through the manifestation of *tathagatagarbha* in your...
+**Same person:** ... through the manifestation of *tathāgatagarbha* in your...

-**Katagiri Roshi:** It’s [not] where *tathagatagarbha* comes up [or] how, why, the *tathagatagarbha* comes up.
-The *tathagatagarbha* is created through the Buddhistic attitude towards human life, which is quite different from the usual philosophy.
+**Katagiri Roshi:** It’s [not] where *tathāgatagarbha* comes up [or] how, why, the *tathāgatagarbha* comes up.
+The *tathāgatagarbha* is created through the Buddhistic attitude towards human life, which is quite different from the usual philosophy.
 Do you understand?
 I told you, anyway, a few minutes ago... *[Some laughter.]*

 **Someone:** *[Unintelligible.]*